 The minimum application requirements:

 - Junior standing and completion of 24 credit hours of Computer Science coursework, with a minimum of 12 credit hours completed at University of Houston

 - Minimum 3.0 GPA over all course work completed at University of Houston

 - Minimum 3.0 GPA over all Computer Science course work completed at University of Houston

-- Approval from the Computer Science Director of Undergraduate Studies
+- Approval from the Department of Computer Science via an application.

 As you begin the application: